-After the meat has marinated for at least 12 hours remove the bag from the fridge, and place your slices of meat on a cookie sheet lined with foil paper towels.
-Place one layer of meat, and then add paper towel, and add another layer of meat.
-Continue this process until you’ve placed all of the meat on the cookie sheet.
+After the meat has marinated for at least 12 hours remove the bag from the fridge, and place your slices of meat on a cookie sheet lined with foil and paper towels.
+Place one layer of meat, and then add a paper towel layer, and add another layer of meat.
+Continue this process until you've placed all of the meat on the cookie sheet.

 Mopping up the extra moisture helps the meat cook more consistently.
 Our end goal is to use the smoker to dry out the meat, you can skip this step, but you'll add time to your total cook.

 Once you've soaked up the extra moisture, it's time to add the slices to your smoker.
 Set the smoker to smoke at 180 degrees, and place each slice of meat directly on the grill grates.
 A jerky rack is helpful if you are running low on space inside your smoker.